KSP-KOS/KOS/doc/source/general/cpu_hardware.rst

 ``WAIT`` inside a trigger.
 Triggers should be designed to execute all the way through to the end in one fast pass, if possible.

-Exception: If you are careful, you can have a trigger lower its priority back down to normal, and then other triggers (or itself) can interrupt it again.
+Exception: If you are careful, there is a built-in function you can call that will have your trigger willingly relinquish its priority increase, reducing it back down to whatever the priority was before it rudely interrupted things.
+Doing that can allow other triggers of equal priority to itself to interrupt it again.
 To see how this works, look at :func:`DROPPRIORITY()`, explained below on this page.
+In general, however, it's a better idea not to use this unless you fully understand how the prioriy system here works.

 Do Not Loop a Long Time in a Trigger Body!
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~